mynameisunavailable/Chatgpt-Stream-Rescue/README.md

 🛠️ How it works

-When ChatGPT shows an error or moderation block and removes the last assistant reply, the extension instantly recovers and displays it above the error notice.
+1. When ChatGPT shows an error or moderation block and removes the last assistant reply, the extension recovers and displays it above the error notice.

-No setup required—just install and forget!
+2. No setup required—just install and forget!

-Restored reply disappears after you send a new message or reload the page.
+3. Restored reply disappears after you send a new message or reload the page.

 🔒 Privacy

-No data leaves your browser.
+1. No data leaves your browser.

-All recovery happens locally—nothing is uploaded, logged, or stored externally.
+2. All recovery happens locally.
+Nothing is uploaded, logged, or stored externally.

 ⚠️ Limitations

-Only the last removed assistant reply can be restored.
+1. Only the last removed assistant reply can be restored.

-Restored messages are temporary—they vanish after the next user input or a page refresh.
+2. Restored messages are temporary, they vanish after the next user input or a page refresh.

 💡 Why install?

-Stop losing valuable answers to glitches or moderation!
+1. Stop losing valuable answers to moderation!

-Frictionless, automatic, and private rescue of your lost content.
+2. Frictionless, automatic, and private rescue of your lost content.

-Works on chat.openai.com
- and chatgpt.com
-.

 📷 Screenshots
 <!-- [screenshot](screenshot1.png) ![screenshot](screenshot2.png) -->